 How Must Insulation Be Installed

 The Isotherm must be installed flat on the ceiling.
 All roof insulation products in homes must be installed flat on the ceiling.
 The reason for this is simple; you do not want to cool down your roof space.
 Preferably you want to cool down the inside of your home.
 If your Isotherm Installer fits the roof insulation following the pitch, your roof space would be cool.
 You would still have to run an air conditioner to be comfortable.

 In winter, your home would be cold as all the warm air created in the house will rise and be pulled into the cold roof space.
 So remember, the insulation must be flat on the ceiling.
 In fact, we often get called out to homes where they have had insulation installed by either the Gumtree gang or some local handyperson to see why the insulation is not working.
 On inspection, in most cases, the insulation is under spec or rolled over the beams.
 This will, in fact, make the home hotter in summer and colder in winter.
 The reason for this is the air pockets under the thermal insulation.

 The Isotherm insulation does not have good acoustic properties when installing the 145mm Isotherm.
 This insulation will reduce the effect of noise pollution in the home.
 The roof space is where the most significant percentage of noise will enter the house.
 However, to soundproof the home, we recommend two or three layers.

+For soundproofing, it is recommended that the think pink Aerolite is installed to reduce noise pollution.
 This will solve the noise levels coming through the roof.
 However, there are other factors to take into account, such as windows, doors etc. What we recommend for homeowners who have serious noise pollution problems is as follows.
-For soundproofing, it is recommended that the think pink Aerolite is installed in order to reduce noise pollution.

 - Insulate the roof space with two or three layers of 145mm Isotherm insulation.